Skip to main content

 Vincent G. LoganBoard Member

-Vincent G. Logan was appointed to the FCSIC board of directors and the FCA board by President Joseph Biden on October 3, 2022.
-He was designated FCA board chairman and CEO on October 21.
-Mr. Logan is the first openly gay person to serve on the FCSIC and FCA boards; as a member of the Osage Nation, he is also the first Native American.
-Mr. Logan is serving a term that expires on May 21, 2026.
+Vincent G. Logan was appointed to the FCSIC and FCA Boards by President Joseph Biden on October 3, 2022.
+He served as FCA Board Chairman and CEO from October 21, 2022, until January 20, 2025.
+Mr. Logan was designated Chairman of the FCSIC Audit Committee on January 22, 2025.
+He is the first openly gay person to serve on the FCSIC and FCA Boards; as a member of the Osage Nation, he is also the first Native American.

 Before joining the FCSIC and FCA boards, Mr. Logan was chief financial officer and chief investment officer for the Native American Agriculture Fund, which is the largest philanthropic organization dedicated solely to serving the Native American farming and ranching community.